|

 Hi Adam,

 Seven years ago I was diagnosed with a bicuspid aortic valve, which was stenoic with regurgitation.
 I have had annual ultrasounds since then.
 In August of this year, I discovered that it was time for a valve job.
 I am a 40 year old male, in excellent condition.
 My doctor and I decided on a Ross Procedure.
 On November 13, I had my surgery with Drs.
-John Randolph and Ron Elkins at the Oklahoma Heart Hospital in Oklahoma City, Oklahoma.
+John Randolph and Dr. Ron Elkins at the Oklahoma Heart Hospital in Oklahoma City, Oklahoma.

 Ross Procedure Patient, Shelby Hudgens